FrankCaglianone/Efficient-Data-Stream-Anomaly-Detection/README.md

    ```

 2. The script will generate a simulated data stream and apply both anomaly detection methods in parallel.
 A live plot will display the normal data points in blue and detected anomalies in red.
-3. You can stop the program at any time by pressing ctrl+c.
+3. You can stop the program at any time by pressing `ctrl+c`.
 This will gracefully shut down the live plot and display the final state of the plot before the program exits.